Best Cycling Shoes

 Toe clips strap your feet to the pedals using a leather strap.
 These have been around since time immemorial, but their popularity and usage have been on the wane.
 Their biggest plus is that they are relatively inexpensive, but they are not as efficient as clipless pedals.

 These are part of a number of everyday bicycles.
 If you are an experienced rider, then you can safely ignore this.
-This is the most cost-effective option, do not care about efficiency and only intend to cycle to the nearest grocery store or McDonald’s, then, by all means, go for it.
+This is the most cost-effective option.
+If you do not care about efficiency and only intend to cycle casually then, by all means, go for it.
 However, if you are keen on competitions and intend to ride a lot, then you will have to go with clipless pedals or toe clips.

 There is no massive difference per se between men’s biking shoes and women’s biking shoes.
 Women’s shoes just take into account the slight difference in the anatomical structure of a woman’s foot vis-à-vis a man’s foot.
 As a result, shoes for women have the propensity to be slightly narrower.
 Men’s shoes also tend to have lower heels than shoes for women.
 More importantly, the biggest difference between the two is in size.
 A woman’s cycling shoe size of 10 is not the same as a man’s cycling shoe size of 10.
 This has to be kept in mind while purchasing your cycling shoes.

 Can you buy a men’s pair of biking shoes if you are a woman or vice-versa?
 Technically you can, but you are definitely better off sticking to the pairs made for your own gender.
 If a certain pair made for the other sex seems to fit you really well, then, by all means, go for it.